-Option Meaning Function -e [editor] editor Embed error messages in the source file and invoke the specified edi- tor .
-The default editor is \$EDITOR . -env env environment Specify an environment pathname - f file source file Restrict errors to those in specified source file -н help Display syntax and options for this function -1 listing Produce listing to stdout -N no line #'s Do not display line numbers -0 order Do not sort the order of the diagnostics by file and line number; pro- cess each diagnostic in the order given -rel release release Specify a Concurrent C/C++ release (other than the default release) -s suppress Suppress non-error lines -src "dir [options] %f" source man- agement Run pre- and post-edit scripts for interfacing with source management. -vi vi Embed error messages in the source file and invoke the vi editor -w warnings Ignore warnings c.error reads the specified file or the standard input, determining the source file(s) containing errors and processing the errors according to the options given.
+Option Meaning Function -e [editor] editor Embed error messages in the source file and invoke the specified editor .
+The default editor is \$EDITOR. -env env environment Specify an environment pathname -f file source file Restrict errors to those in specified source file -H help Display syntax and options for this function -1 listing Produce listing to stdout -N no line #'s Do not display line numbers -0 order Do not sort the order of the diagnostics by file and line number; process each diagnostic in the order given -rel release release Specify a Concurrent C/C++ release (other than the default release) -s suppress Suppress non-error lines -src "dir [options] %f" source man- agement Run pre- and post-edit scripts for interfacing with source management. -vi vi Embed error messages in the source file and invoke the vi editor -w warnings Ignore warnings

-Compiler output may be redirected into a file and examined with the aid of the c.error command or can be piped directly into c.error via the -e c.build option.
+Compiler output may be redirected into a file and examined with the aid of the c.error command or can be piped directly into c.error via the -e option to c.build.